 More safety thanks to RCD and larger cable cross-section

-During a charging session with an emergency charging cable, an electric car uses almost as much electricity as an oven - and it does so for many hours.
+During a charging session with a standard plug, an electric car uses almost as much electricity as an oven - and it does so for many hours.
 Standard cable cross-sections and sockets are not designed for this, which is why the cooker and oven at home are always connected using larger cables.
-To illustrate this more clearly: If an electric car is charged at home using the emergency power cable, it is like forcing the entire power consumption of a household through a single cable and plug - because the annual consumption of an average electric car with average mileage is roughly equivalent to the average household consumption.
+To illustrate this more clearly: If an electric car is charged at home using the so-called emergency power cable, it is like forcing the entire power consumption of a household through a single cable and plug - because the annual consumption of an average electric car with average mileage is roughly equivalent to the average household consumption.
 This is why overheating and, in the worst case, a cable fire can quickly occur.
-The professional installation of a wallbox by a specialist electrical installer, if not already in place, is always accompanied by the laying of a sufficiently dimensioned cable, checking the need for a residual current circuit breaker and the selection of the correct line circuit breaker, which ensures safe charging.
+The professional installation of a wallbox by a specialist electrical installer, if not already in place, is always accompanied by the laying of a sufficiently dimensioned cable, checking the need for a residual current circuit breaker and the selection of the correct line circuit breaker.
+All these measures ensure safe charging.

 More safety and comfort thanks to the wallbox

 Another advantage of a wallbox is its integrated residual current monitoring.
 It prevents the lights from going out in the house if problems should arise during the charging process.
 Apart from that, the wallbox automatically resumes charging after unexpected faults (such as overvoltage or undervoltage in the supply network or even a total power failure).
 This means that you are not surprised by a low battery level when you start your next journey.
 An intelligent wallbox (such as our KeContact P30 x-series) even adjusts the charging power to the domestic electrical installation and throttles the charging currents if necessary.
 All KEBA wallboxes also directly measure the socket temperature and also reduce the current flow in the event of dirty or damaged charging contacts, for example.